DevAngelis/JS-Tests/README.md

 # JS-Tests
-Activities solved in the study of JavaScript
+Activities solved by me in JavaScript study